Hint: it’s not just about publishing books.

 When I say room for more, I mean both more readers and more room for writers to create more and unique content.

 When I wrote out my scope and mission for the press, I realized it was too great for us to take on all at once.
 It’s going to take a series of small steps.
-We haven’t opened any calls yet because we want to do each of these well.
+We have opened no calls yet because we want to do each of these well.
 We want to bring them to new readers, and treat authors, editors, and artists right.
 We’ll start with a call for one specific thing, do that thing to the best of our ability, and then try the next.

 So what is a press today?

 A press has three constituents: readers, authors, and the communities in which it operates.
 Distributors and bookstores are vehicles for delivery, not customers.
-Our communities are physically local, and also the the global fantastic & speculative community of readers, writers, editors, critics, and artists.
+Our communities are physically local, and also the global fantastic & speculative community of readers, writers, editors, critics, and artists.
 Our focus will always be on delivering more and varied content to readers, and to seek that content from a diverse group of writers, editors, and artists.